rendiwijiatmoko/Learn-Functional-Programming/README.md

 Immutable data structures are data structures that cannot be changed(mutated) after they are created.
 This has the advantage that we avoid `side-effects`, where a process can affect the value of a variable globally and cause errors that are relatively difficult to debug.

 Let's look at an example in file `2. immutablity-VS-mutability.js`.

+## Higher Order Functions
+Higher-Order-Functions (HOC) are functions that accept arguments or parameters in the form of functions.
+Before hearing the HOC, maybe we've heard a callback in JavaScript.
+Yes, a callback function is a function that is sent as a parameter to the HOC.
+The simplest example of implementing a HOC is the filter function.